The Best Way to Organize Your Freezer

-Have you ever had that "ouch" moment when you open the freezer and some heavy, unidentifiable object hurls out and lands on your toe?
-I know I'm guilty of throwing things in there wherever I find space, only to have the frustrating experience of trying to dig and unearth it later.
+Have you ever had one of those oh-so-painful moments when you open the freezer and some heavy, unidentifiable object hurls out and lands on your toe?
+It’s brutal.
+I know I’m guilty of throwing things in there wherever I find space.
+Then, stuff either falls out all willy nilly or I get to enjoy the frustrating experience of trying to dig out and unearth something later.

 Looking into an organized freezer, on the other hand, always puts me in a good mood — things are packed up correctly so they last longer and won’t go to waste, and I know exactly where everything is.
 Here are my seven tips for freezer organization that you can put into practice today.
 Hopefully you’ll be as happy as I am with the results!